jampp/geeks/_src/_posts/2016-08-11-in-depth-look-into-caching-2.markdown

  * **Memcache dies under the stress**

-   Yes, we know, memcache is fast.
-Or redis, whatever you use.
-But at some point you realize that even the titanic sinks.
-Or memcache in this case.
+   Yes, we know, Memcache is fast.
+Or Redis, whatever you use.
+But at some point you realize that even the Titanic sinks.
+Or Memcache in this case.
-   The problem: you're hammering your memcache instance with 2000x redundancy.
+   The problem: you're hammering your Memcache instance with 2000x redundancy.
 Call that overkill?

  * **Split-brain**